-1. Build Their Excitement
+Build Excitement for Guests

 Add a section to your wedding website that makes prepping for the trip a piece of cake.
 In addition to giving guests a heads-up about all the special events they'll be attending, include dress-code information and a list of things they won't want to leave home without, such as sneakers or snow boots (if you have any hikes or nature walks planned), sunscreen (if the hotel doesn't provide it), and a shawl (if you're jetting off to a steamy location that's cool at night).
-It's a nice and organized way to lend a helping hand while giving them a sneak peek at the weekend's events.
+It's a nice and organized way to lend a helping hand while giving them a sneak peek at the events you're planning.

 After a long day of traveling, it's hard to resist a few sips of something delicious.
-Have the front desk welcome guests at check-in with a beverage: hot cocoa or mulled cider in a chilly locale, sparkling cider (or, what the heck, a glass of champagne) in a city, and an Arnold Palmer or chilled cucumber water at the beach.
+Have the front desk welcome guests at check-in with a beverage: hot cocoa or mulled cider in a chilly locale, sparkling cider (or, what the heck, a glass of Champagne) in a city, and an Arnold Palmer or chilled cucumber water at the beach.
 A table stocked with cool, moist, lemon-scented towels is especially refreshing.
 To satisfy the littlest (and likely the grumpiest) travelers, instruct greeters to make the drinks extra special for kids.
-Just have them embellish the glasses with a bendy-straw, colorful umbrella, skewer of tropical fruit, handful of tiny marshmallows, or dollop of whipped cream.
+Just have them embellish the glasses with a bendy straw, colorful umbrella, skewer of tropical fruit, handful of tiny marshmallows, or dollop of whipped cream.

-Ask hotel staffers to have your guests add their room numbers to our "Looking for Someone" phone list at check-in.
+Ask hotel staffers to have your guests add their room numbers to your "Looking for Someone" phone list at check-in.
 The directory will be kept at the front desk throughout the weekend, and your guests will be able to access it when they need to track someone down.
 Make some extras, and give them to your wedding party, family, and wedding planner to have on hand wherever they are.